MattFlower/vscode-aider-extension/vscode-aider-extension/README.md

 This command created about 70% of version 0.0.1 of this plugin.
 Alas, there are some things are not quite right yet.

+1. This plugin doesn't work correctly if you run Microsoft Windows.
+While you can open an Aider terminal successfully, when you open or close a file, Aider doesn't recognize carriage returns in the commands you send to it.
+If tried "\r\n", "\n", and String.fromCharCode() but to no avail.
-1. When the plugin first opens, it should be automatically adding any currently open files to Aider.
+2. When the plugin first opens, it should be automatically adding open files to Aider.
 For whatever reason, the command I'm using `vscode.workspace.textDocuments` doesn't seem to return all the tabs I have open all of the time.
 I've also tried `vscode.window.visibleTextEditors`, it also refused to return all the open tabs all of the time.
 This mostly seems to happen when I've first starting up VSCode and it's using previously saved tabs.
-2. The Python plugin has a default setting that always activates the current python environment for every new terminal.
+3. The Python plugin has a default setting that always activates the current python environment for every new terminal.
 This includes the terminal I create for aider.
 I wouldn't mind, except it pollutes the output of aider.
 The only solution I have so far is to turn off the property "Terminal: Activate Environment" in the Python settings.
 Keep in mind, you'll need to source your VENVs yourself if you turn this off.
-3. Aider won't enter "Pretty Mode" in the VSCode Terminal.
+4. Aider won't enter "Pretty Mode" in the VSCode Terminal.
 Consequently, output isn't colored.
 I don't have context on why that doesn't work, but I know that it won't even obey the --pretty command line option at this point.

 ## What Works

 1. Opening or closing tabs seems /add and /drop files correctly.
 2. I haven't had any problem using aider to make further modifications to the code.
 3. Configuration options seem to work, though I haven't really used the "ignore files" one very much.

 ## Setting up the plugin